ReTr010/ReTr010/README.md

 ### Glad to see you here!
 I'm a young guy who is just learning things but I'm very ambitious and motivated.
-I started doing programming when I was 14 and after of couple years of practise in Python decided that data science and machine learning are the fields I want to ace.
+I started doing programming when I was 14 and after a couple of years of practise in Python decided that data science and machine learning are the fields I want to ace.

 <br/>